Microscopy¶

 self.loss_fn = smp.losses.DiceLoss(smp.losses.BINARY_MODE, from_logits=True)

-# initialize step metics
+# initialize step metrics

 self.training_step_outputs = []